Vor-Art/DSA_HW2/README.md

 	> -   stable (insertion sort retains relative order of the same elements);
 	> -   in-place (requires constant amount of additional space);
 	> -   online (new elements can be added during the sort).
-3. Prove that the worst and the best case running times of insertion sort are Θ( _n_^2^ ) and Θ( _n_ ), respectively.
+2. Prove that the worst and the best case running times of insertion sort are Θ( _n_^2^ ) and Θ( _n_ ), respectively.

    	#### Answer :
 	> **Adding a one element** takes **O (n)** at *worst* and **O (1)** at *best* *case*.
 	> **Prove**: If the array is sorted in ascending order and we add the largest element to the beginning, we need to make `n`checks to push it to the end.
 When adding the smallest element to the beginning, we compare it only with the first element and immediately insert it, respectively, only one check occurred.
 	> **Adding a `n` elements** takes **O (n^2^)** at *worst* and **O (n)** at *best* *case*.
+	> ___
+	> Provided that the insertion in any place is free, as in the list.

-4. What is a _k_ -sorted array?
+3. What is a _k_ -sorted array?
 Is insertion sort fast or slow, relative to its worst-case, when applied to a _k_ -sorted array?
 Justify your answer by computing the running time of insertion sort for a _k_ -sorted array.

+ 	#### Answer :
+	> • A k-sorted array is an array whose elements are no further than k positions from their target position in the sorted array.
+	> • Insertion sort in the worst-case for a k-sorted array will take less time, because finding a place for each new element will not be more than k, otherwise the element will be further than k from the original position, so inserting n elements will take  time.

-5. Implement a comparison-based sorting algorithm to sort the following table of data, containing information on events (code, start_date, end_date,sponsor,description).
+4. Implement a comparison-based sorting algorithm to sort the following table of data, containing information on events (code, start_date, end_date,sponsor,description).
 Given thecodeas the key, provide a pseudocode for comparing two keys that will be used in your sorting